stephenhuh/Gulp-Tutorial-CSS-Tricks/README.md

 * +(A|B) significance in globbing?
 * How to exclude files from globbing?
 * Difference between globbing and regexes?
+* What does useref do?
+* What does browsersync do?
+* Why return on gulp.src?

 #Notes
 ##What is Gulp